 Warehouse managers and logistics services providers must consider reverse logistics’ overall shipping, handling, and storage costs.
 Moreover, good reverse logistics management relies on careful monitoring of the volume of returns, the percentage of returned sales, the condition of the returned product, and the financial value of the reverse logistics supply chain to the company.
 Furthermore, a return can mean that a customer is already having a negative experience with the brand.
 How well a company handles, the returns process can impact a customer’s overall experience with the brand and determine whether they purchase from that seller in the future.

 To efficiently process returns, warehouse workers must understand and successfully perform many complex activities not found in forward-moving logistics operations.
 You, the warehouse workers, and the manufacturer will benefit much more if you invest in specialized reverse logistics training for your employees and standardize your reverse logistics operations.

 Amazon and Reverse Logistics Management in the E-commerce Era

 All over the world, e-commerce logistics is dramatically shaping market standards.
 E-commerce logistics is currently expected to soon be worth US$ 524.1 billion by 2025.
-Within the next 5-6 years, Germany alone with add over US$ 41 billion to the global e-commerce market; with growing Eastern European markets adding another US$ 32.6 billion.
+Within the next 5-6 years, Germany alone with add over US$ 41 billion to the global e-commerce market, with growing Eastern European markets adding another US$ 32.6 billion.

 Amazon is a great example of how a leading company can use warehouse worker training programs and standardized procedures specific to reverse logistics processes to provide excellent service.
-The Amazon reverse logistics process is built around 2 key points.
+The Amazon reverse logistics process is built around two key points.

 The first point is saving money by reducing shipping and storage costs with state-of-the-art automation, standardized processes at every fulfillment and innovation center, and reverse logistics training for its employee.